BenLangmead/bowtie2/MANUAL.markdown

 sensitive, and uses less memory than Bowtie 1.
 For relatively short reads (e.g. less than 50 bp) Bowtie 1 is sometimes faster and/or more sensitive.

-2. Bowtie 2 fully supports gapped alignment with affine gap penalties.
-Number of gaps and gap lengths are not restricted, except by way of the scoring scheme, which is user-configurable. scoring scheme.
-Bowtie 1 only finds ungapped alignments.
+2. Bowtie 2 supports gapped alignment with affine gap penalties.
+Number of gaps and gap lengths are not restricted, except by way of the configurable scoring scheme.
+Bowtie 1 finds just ungapped alignments.

-3. Bowtie 2 supports a "local" alignment mode, which doesn't require that reads align end-to-end.
-In this mode, alignments might be "trimmed" ("soft clipped") at one or both extremes in a way that optimizes alignment score.
-Bowtie 2 also supports an "end-to-end" alignment mode which, like Bowtie 1, requires that the read align entirely.
+3. Bowtie 2 supports [local alignment], which doesn't require reads to align end-to-end.
+Local alignments might be "trimmed" ("soft clipped") at one or both extremes in a way that optimizes alignment score.
+Bowtie 2 also supports [end-to-end alignment] which, like Bowtie 1, requires that the read align entirely.

 4. There is no upper limit on read length in Bowtie 2.
 Bowtie 1 had an upper limit of around 1000 bp.

+5. Bowtie 2 allows alignments to [overlap ambiguous characters] (e.g. `N`s) in
+the reference.
+Bowtie 1 did not.

-5. Bowtie 2 does away with Bowtie 1's notion of alignment "stratum".
-In Bowtie 2 all alignments lie along a continuous spectrum of alignment scores.
+6. Bowtie 2 does away with Bowtie 1's notion of alignment "stratum", and its distinction between "Maq-like" and "end-to-end" modes.
+In Bowtie 2 all alignments lie along a continuous spectrum of alignment scores where the [scoring scheme], similar to [Needleman–Wunsch] and [Smith-Waterman].

-6. There is no longer a distinction between "end-to-end" and "Maq-like" modes as in Bowtie 1.
-There is just one scoring scheme, similar to [Needleman–Wunsch] and [Smith-Waterman].

-7. Bowtie 2's paired-end alignment mode is more flexible than Bowtie 1's.
-For example, for pairs that do not align in a paired fashion, it will attempt to find unpaired alignments for each mate.
+7. Bowtie 2's [paired-end alignment] is more flexible.
+E.g. for pairs that do not align in a paired fashion, Bowtie 2 attempts to find unpaired alignments for each mate.

 8. Bowtie 2 does not align colorspace reads.

 Bowtie 2 is not a "drop-in" replacement for Bowtie 1.
 Bowtie 2's command-line arguments and genome index format are both different from Bowtie 1's.

+[local alignment]: #end-to-end-alignment-versus-local-alignment
+[end-to-end alignment]: #end-to-end-alignment-versus-local-alignment
+[overlap ambiguous characters]: #ambiguous-characters
 [Needleman–Wunsch]: http://en.wikipedia.org/wiki/Needleman–Wunsch_algorithm
 [Smith-Waterman]:   http://en.wikipedia.org/wiki/Smith_waterman
+[scoring scheme]: #scores-higher-more-similar
+[paired-end alignment]: #aligning-pairs

 What isn't Bowtie 2?
 --------------------